 Retired elementary school teacher, wife of husband Aaron for 40 years, mother of three children in their 30s, and grandmother of four, I love to read, hang out with friends, putter around in my garden, travel, and play with the grandkids.

 Edna Culp from San Diego, CA is an Advance Practice Nurse/Clinical Nurse Specialist with focus in adult Gerontology, currently affiliated with University of California San Diego Health.
-Edna is married to Mark who was diagnosed with Parkinson’s Disease (PD).
-Diagnosis came in year 2000 when they had been married for 10 years.
-They celebrated their 30th wedding anniversary in June 2020, hence they had been living with this uninvited guest in their home for more than 20 years.
-Mark is now in the last stages of PD with Dementia and at times does not recognize her and their daughters, and is now requiring full care, 24-7 at home.
+Edna was married to Mark who was diagnosed with Parkinson’s Disease in 2000 when they had been married for 10 years.
+They lived with this uninvited guest in their home for more than 20 years.

 This has become a life of service and there is passion, joy and reward in sharing with others what was experienced and learned down this difficult road.

 After my retirement, my husband was diagnosed with Parkinson’s, with Lewy Body dementia eventually added to the DX.
 Prior to that we were overseers of his mother’s Parkinsons caretaking.
 In the 8 years of being his caretaker, I learned much about my role and about PD from him (both as a patient and as a retired physician).
 People skills, caring, listening, patience, time management, gratitude for the joyful, happy times are some of the things I learned on this journey.
 Now I want to share what I learned with other caretakers.